22soulfan/WhirlyOS/README.md

 > amd64 and i386 releases only!
 >
 > **Screen Time can be accessed anytime through /home/WhirlyOS/common-files/ and clicking screen-timer.sh to set a timer.**
 > There has been some experimental features to setup a screen time feature for ADHD users.
+Note that there are some bugs in this script, so I'm trying my best to update. :)

 ## ARM architecture compatibility